ahtotruu/tester/README.md

 2
 ```

-Recently I had a need for such a tool again and since it seems to still work on current versions of Windows, decided to upload it here in case it's useful for someone else as well.
+Recently I had a need for such a tool again and it seems to still work on current versions of Windows.
+I decided to upload it here in case it's useful for someone else as well.
 But keep in mind, this is not a sandbox for safely executing potentially malicious code!

 ## Files

 - `tester.c` - source code of the tool
 - `tester.exe` - statically linked 64-bit executable of the tool in case you don't have a C compiler
-- `test_time.c` - a program that uses CPU time in multpiple threads, to test time accounting of the tool
+- `test_time.c` - a program that uses CPU time in multiple threads, to test time accounting
-- `test_mem.c` - a program that allocates some memory in multpiple threads, to test memory accounting of the tool
+- `test_mem.c` - a program that allocates some memory in multiple threads, to test memory accounting
 - `test_idle.c` - a program that idles without using CPU time
 - `test_fork.c` - a program that spawns a sub-process